Essential dimension of group schemes over a local scheme: Definitions and general results

 \section{Definitions and general results}

 In the following $S$ will be an integral locally noetherian scheme.
-Let $f:X\to S$ be faithfully flat morphism of locally finite type.
-If $\eta$ is the generic point of $S$ we call $\dim(f^{-1}\eta)$ the \textit{relative dimension} of $X$ over $S$ and we denote it by $\dim_S X$.
+And till the end of the paper, if not differently specified, for \textit{group scheme} we will mean an affine faithfully flat group scheme of finite presentation over the base.
+Let $f:X\to S$ be a faithfully flat morphism of locally finite type.
+If $\eta $ is the generic point of $S$ we call $\dim (f^{-1} \eta )$ the \textit{relative dimension} of $X$ over $S$ and we denote it by $\dim_{S} X$.